 email@example.com, or Craig Klugman, professor of Health Sciences and faculty director of the OpEd Project Public Voices Fellowship Program at

-Each application is reviewed by a committee of DePaul Public Voices alumni who represent a range of colleges at DePaul.
+Each application is reviewed by a committee of DePaul Public Voices alumni who represent a range of colleges and offices at DePaul.
 Applicants are reviewed first in terms of their relative strength in their respective college pools, e.g. compared to other applicants from their own colleges.
 Later, they are reviewed with the composition of the larger cohort in mind, taking into account the need to balance membership across the university, and to ensure the potential for effective “cross-pollination.”
 That is, we look for fellows across the university who are working on similar types of issues, or whose knowledge and/or expertise reveal interdisciplinary connections and potential for collaboration.

 Some factors that contribute positively to a successful candidate profile include, but are not limited to: